 - Convert both images to grayscale.

 - Match features from the image to be aligned, to the reference image and store the coordinates of the corresponding key points.
 Keypoints are simply the selected few points that are used to compute the transform (generally points that stand out), and descriptors are histograms of the image gradients to characterize the appearance of a keypoint.
 In this post, we use ORB (Oriented FAST and Rotated BRIEF) implementation in the OpenCV library, which provides us with both key points as well as their associated descriptors.

 - Match the key points between the two images.
 In this post, we use BFMatcher, which is a brute force matcher.
 BFMatcher.match() retrieves the best match, while BFMatcher.knnMatch() retrieves top K matches, where K is specified by the user.

 - Pick the top matches, and remove the noisy matches.

 - Find the homomorphy transform.

 - Apply this transform to the original unaligned image to get the output image.

 Some of the useful applications of image registration include:

-- Stiching various scenes (which may or may not have the same camera alignment) together to form a continuous panaromic shot.
+- Stitching various scenes (which may or may not have the same camera alignment) together to form a continuous panoramic shot.